Matthew Rae

 Matthew Rae is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2022 provincial election.
 He represents the riding of Perth—Wellington as a member of the Progressive Conservative Party of Ontario.
-He currently serves as the Chief Government Whip (Ontario) alongside his role as the Parliamentary Assistant to the Ministry of Municipal Affairs and Housing.
+He currently serves as the Chief Government Whip (Ontario) alongside his role as the Ontario Associate Minister of Energy-Intensive Industries.

 Background

 Rae grew up in Harriston, Ontario, and was raised on his family’s dairy farm.
 After graduating from the Norwell District Secondary School, Rae attended the University of Guelph to study Political Science and International Development.

 Rae graduated from the University of Guelph with a degree in Political Science and International Development before attending the Diplomatic Academy of Vienna to pursue a degree in Masters of Advanced International Studies.
 While in Vienna, Rae worked as an intern for the Embassy of the Republic of Malta as an assistant for the Maltese ambassador.